Educational Experiences

 Prices

-We currently have funding from FIPL (Farming In Protected Landscapes) in place so that we can offer up to 20 Free School Visits until 15th March 2026.
-Please contact us for further information.
+We currently have funding from FIPL (Farming In Protected Landscapes) in place so that we can offer up to 20 Free School Visits until 15th March 2026 - use the following voucher code to receive 100% discount on your trip:

-Please contact to discuss bookings for smaller groups/parties.
+Please contact to discuss bookings for smaller groups, parties, corporate events, stag & hen parties.